 During your late fall and winter visits to the farm, you will see the cows resting in the barnyard and in their free-stall barn, adjacent to our main milking barn.
 They continue to enjoy a grass-based diet as they consume bales of hay (over 2,000 bales during the winter months!) that was cut from our pastures and those of our neighbors.

 There are usually fourteen cows in residence and of these, four or five are in the milking rotation at any one time.
 They are milked morning and afternoon.
-We pasteurize every other day in our State Licensed Dairy, so customers are treated to freshest milk in the area!
+We pasteurize almost every other day in our State Licensed Dairy, so customers are treated to freshest milk in the area!
 Our milk is not homogenized so our cream rises to the top.
 You can shake the bottle for rich creamy milk, or skim it off to make butter.

 American Milking Shorthorn

 Originating in Northeastern England.
 Bred for dairy or beef.
-Ours has been bred for dairy and will therefore have strong dairy traits.
+Ours have been bred for dairy and will therefore have strong dairy traits.
 Beautifully colored red, white, and sometimes even roan (a rich mixture of red and white, and cannot be found in any other breed of dairy cattle).
 They are excellent milk producers.
 They are […]

 Originally from Britain’s Isle of Jersey, close to the Isle of Guernsey.
 Small in size, but produce milk containing the highest butterfat of any other milking breed.
 Our Jerseys are honey brown and named Krispy (2019), Pearl (2020), Pumpkin (2021), and Kreme (2022)